-- ▶ Prevention activities targeting actors of influence (e.g. political authorities, armed forces, other bearers of weapons, civil society representatives, the media, schools, universities, NGOs, etc.) always emphasize the need to take measures to respect the life and dignity of all people affected by armed conflict or other situation of violence, which includes IDPs.
-The target groups are systematically made aware of their responsibilities in this respect through a combination of bilateral meetings, dissemination sessions, training courses, documentation and publications, games and competitions, and communication campaigns. - ▶ The formal authorities, both civil and military, bear the primary duty to protect and assist people on their territory.
+- ▶ Prevention activities targeting actors of influence (e.g. political authorities, armed forces and other bearers of weapons, civil society representatives, the media, academics, young people, NGOs, etc.) always emphasize the need to take measures to respect the life and dignity of all people affected by armed conflict or other situations of violence, including IDPs.
+All actors are systematically made aware of their responsibilities and capabilities in this respect through a combination of bilateral meetings, dissemination sessions, training courses, documentation and publications, academic competitions and communication campaigns. - ▶ The formal authorities, both civil and military, bear the primary duty to protect and assist people on their territory.
 A humanitarian response cannot substitute comprehensively for shortcomings in the formal system.
 The ICRC therefore reminds the authorities at all levels, on the ground and in high-ranking positions right up to the cabinet of their obligations to respect, protect and support those affected by displacement, and that IDPs enjoy the same rights and freedoms under the applicable legal frameworks (IHL and national law), without discrimination, as their compatriots. - ▶ Where inadequate legislation exists, the ICRC provides technical support and expertise to the authorities to help them develop new laws. - ▶ During its dialogue with all authorities and weapon bearers, the ICRC recalls how IHL stipulates that the parties to a conflict must allow and facilitate the rapid and unimpeded passage of humanitarian relief, which is impartial in nature and conducted without adverse distinction, subject to their right of control, for the benefit of civilians in need.